yaronn/test-creep/README.md

     $> npm install test-creep
 `````

-4. When you run mocha specify to run the special test first.js before all other tests
+4. When you run mocha specify to run the special test 'first.js' before all other tests:
 `````
     $> ./node_moduels/mocha/bin/mocha ./node_modules/test-creep/first.js ./tests
 `````
-   first.js is bundled with test-select and monkey patchs mocha with required the instrumentation (via [istanbul](https://github.com/gotwarlost/istanbul)).
+   first.js is bundled with test-select and monkey patchs mocha with the required instrumentation (via [istanbul](https://github.com/gotwarlost/istanbul)).

 In addition, it is recommended to add .testdeps_.json to .gitignore (more on this file below).

 ## How does this work?

 The first time you execute the command all tests run. first.js monkey patches mocha with istanbul code coverage and tracks the coverage per test (rather than per the whole process).
-Then in your project root the test dependency file is created (./.testdeps_.json):
+Based on this information test-creep creates a test dependency file in the root of your project (.testdeps_.json).
+The file specifies for each test which files it uses:

 `````javascript